selvin2215/Password-Manager-Angular-6-Project/README.md

 # PasswordManager

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.
+For learning a complete angular 6 directive, pipes, component, etc.,. in web platform.

+## How it works
+1. Download zip file and extract.
+2. npm install
+3. npm serve

 ## Development server